Sitecore/jss/packages/create-sitecore-jss/src/templates/angular-xmcloud/README.md

 | `SITECORE_SITE_NAME`                              | The name of your site.
 This variable overrides the config.appName defined in the package.json file.
 You can find this value in the Sites dashboard by opening the actions menu for a site and navigating to Settings > Developer settings.
 Default value `<%- appName %>`,
 `                  |
 | `DEFAULT_LANGUAGE`                              | The default language of your app.
 Default value `en`                  |
 | `DEBUG`                  | Optional.
 Debug level for the proxy.
 Set the DEBUG environment variable to 'sitecore-jss:*,proxy*,http-proxy-middleware*' to see all logs.
+Refer to the [official docs](https://doc.sitecore.com/xp/en/developers/hd/latest/sitecore-headless-development/debug-logging-in-jss-apps.html#namespaces) for all the available namespaces.

 ## Build & run

 Build your Angular SPA app bundle with `jss build` or `npm run build`.
 The build output should be placed in the `dist` folder and will automatically get copied to the proxy app.

 To run your app in production mode.
 Go to the proxy app: